CompLin/nheengatu/data/corpus/universal-dependencies/README.md

 # Acknowledgments

-We thank Eduardo de Almeida Navarro (University of São Paulo) for kindly allowing us to use examples and texts from his coursebook (Navarro 2016), whose glossary was the first basis for the morphological analyzer we implemented to annotate the UD_Nheengatu-CompLin treebank.
+We thank Eduardo de Almeida Navarro (University of São Paulo) for kindly allowing us to use examples and texts from his coursebook (Navarro 2016), whose glossary served as the initial basis for the morphological analyzer we implemented to annotate the UD_Nheengatu-CompLin treebank.

 We owe much to Avila (2021)'s dictionary, from which numerous treebank sentences stem.
 This dictionary also provided invaluable lexical, grammatical, and semantic information for the further development of the morphological analyzer and related treebank annotation tools.
 We are much obliged to its author, Marcel Twardowsky Avila, for making the XML version of the dictionary available to us and clarifying many questions about the dictionary entries.